DigitalzombieTLD/Candlelight/README.md

-The Long Dark - TLD StickPick mod - v1.1.2 by Digitalzombie
+The Long Dark - TLD Candlelight - v1.0.0 by Digitalzombie
 ===========================================================

 How to install: